-The sabal palm is the most important breeding substrate for two species of woodpeckers (Fernandina's Flicker and West Indian Woodpecker Melanerpes superciliaris), but is also extremely important as nest sites for other birds, including Bare-legged Owl, Cuban Pygmy Owl, Cuban Trogon Priotelus temnurus, Cuban Martin, American Kestrel Falco sparverius and many other cavity-nesting birds in Ciénaga de Zapata^{16,17} (Table 1), as well as European honeybees Apis mellifera and several species of bats.
+The sabal palm is the most important breeding substrate for two species of woodpeckers (Fernandina's Flicker and West Indian Woodpecker Melanerpes superciliaris), but is also extremely important as nest sites for other birds, including Bare-legged Owl, Cuban Pygmy Owl, Cuban Trogon Priotelus temnurus, Cuban Martin, American Kestrel Falco sparverius and many other cavity-nesting birds in Ciénaga de Zapata (Table 1), as well as European honeybees Apis mellifera and several species of bats.
 Furthermore, sabal palm is an important nesting substrate for several open-nest endemic birds, e.g., Cuban Blackbird Dives atroviolaceus, Tawny-shouldered Blackbird Agelaius humeralis and Cuban Oriole.
-A. Kirkconnell & D. Wechsler (in Wechsler24) characterised sabal palm as a keystone species of the Zapata ecosystem, because it provides shelter and food for a wide array of birds and lizards.
+A. Kirkconnell & D. Wechsler (in Wechsler) characterised sabal palm as a keystone species of the Zapata ecosystem, because it provides shelter and food for a wide array of birds and lizards.
 Royal palm Roystonea regia, a common species in the region, is also an important cavity-forming species for cavity-nesting birds.

-A. Kirkconnell (in Wechsler24) estimated the Fernandina's Flicker population at Bermeja and adjacent areas at c.90 individuals in 1993.
-In 1995, Mitchell et al.17 estimated the flicker breeding population at Bermeja at 30 pairs.
+A. Kirkconnell (in Wechsler) estimated the Fernandina's Flicker population at Bermeja and adjacent areas at c.90 individuals in 1993.
+In 1995, Mitchell et al. estimated the flicker breeding population at Bermeja at 30 pairs.
 Our data show an ongoing precipitous decline in Fernandina's Flicker breeding populations at our study areas, mainly due to the lack of suitable nest substrate, but clearing and general habitat disturbance have also permitted establishment of a large population of West Indian Woodpecker at Bermeja and Mera-Molina.
-This highly opportunistic species inhabits more open areas and opened woodland, and vigorously competes with Fernandina's Flicker for cavities, predating flicker chicks and eggs^{16,17}.
+This highly opportunistic species inhabits more open areas and opened woodland, and vigorously competes with Fernandina's Flicker for cavities, predating flicker chicks and eggs.

 Pygmy owl breeding populations also declined as availability of palms for nest sites decreased at Bermeja and Mera-Molina study sites.
 Whereas Bare-legged Owl populations declined throughout our study at Bermeja and at Mera-Molina between 2007 and 2011, its population underwent a substantial increase (125%) in nesting pairs in 2012 at Mera-Molina.
 The reason for this difference between Bare-legged Owls and other cavity-nesting species is unclear.
 Possibly the fact that Bare-legged Owl accepts cavities in lower, broken-off palms than other species may be a partial explanation.
+Such low sites are not usually targeted by parrot poachers but instead left standing.
+The more stable numbers of suitable palms for nesting might explain a steady number of Bare-legged Owl nesting pairs, but it does not explain an increase.
+Possibly the increase is related to some form of ecological release or decrease in competition posed by other cavity-nesting species.